Corstorphine

 Corstorphine has a high street with many independent small shops, although a number have closed in recent years since the opening of several retail parks to the west of Edinburgh, especially the Gyle Centre.
-Traffic on the main street, St John's Road, is often heavy, as it forms part of the A8 main road between Edinburgh and Glasgow.
+St John's Road, the main street, suffers from bad congestion as the busy road forms part of the A8 main road between Edinburgh and Glasgow.
 The actual "High Street" itself is no longer the main street, an anomaly shared with central Edinburgh.

-Famous residents have included Olympic cyclist Sir Chris Hoy, Bible translator Alexander Thomson and Scottish Renaissance author Helen Cruickshank.
-Corstorphine is also featured in Robert Louis Stevenson's 1886 novel Kidnapped and mentioned in Danny Boyle's 1996 film Trainspotting.
+Famous residents have included pioneer scientist Chrystal Macmillan, Scottish Renaissance author Helen Cruickshank, and Olympic cyclist Sir Chris Hoy.
+Corstorphine is also featured prominently in Robert Louis Stevenson's 1886 novel Kidnapped and mentioned in Danny Boyle's 1996 film Trainspotting.

 Etymology

 The earliest known form of the name is Crostorfin, recorded in 1128.
 This possibly means 'Torfin's crossing': in ancient times, much of the land in the area consisted of small lochs and marshes, with Corstorphine situated at an ideal crossing point.
 The identity of Torfin is not certainly known, but he was likely a local baron who commanded a stronghold by the crossing.
 The name is a Gaelicised version of the Norse name Thorfinnr, and was popular in Scotland around 1000.

 A popular legend, now widely discredited, states that a 'cross of fine gold' was presented to the church by a Norman baron, and thus the village came to be known as croix d'or fine.